cindymit/LVL-Up-Video-Game-Finder/README.md

 #### MVP

 - Add axios api call to find and use data from RAWG's Video Games Database.
-- Render and log data onto webpage.
+- Render and log search data onto webpage.
-- Create a search bar that logs search text input.
+- Create and code a search bar that logs search text input.
 - Allow user to search for a video game by keyword (e.g. title name: Destiny).
+- Create 'search results' divider.
+- Create 'image' divider.
 - Direct search results to the 'search results' divider.
 - Direct stored image data to show up in the 'image' divider.
+- Add banner to the top of webpage.
+- Add title below banner.
+- Add opening introductory/directions paragraph.
+- Add font in CSS.
+- Use flexbox styling to align dividers below opening paragraph and adjacent to each other.
+- Style divider boxes in CSS.
 - Write function to clear previous search results upon initialization of new query.
-- Add media queries for responsive design.
+- Add media query for responsive design in mobile phones.

 #### PostMVP

 - Create and code second search bar to allow users to search by platforms. (e.g. platform name: Playstation 5)
+- Style the search bar with controller image.
 - Add music track and audio control to website.

 ## Project Schedule